MarkusAJacobsen/PGF/README.md

   Value: C:\Users\YOUR_USERNAME\AppData\Local\Android\Sdk

 5. Add platform-tools to Path, same location as above + \platform-tools.
 Remember to add ; before and after.
-6. In the root directory, run:
+6. In the root directory, run: (note: it may fail, if it does re-connect the device)

   npm install